 Haas driver Busch says no to Formula 1 drive 14 April, 2014 Kurt Busch Kurt Busch, a leading NASCAR driver, has ruled himself out of the running to enter Formula 1 next year with Gene Haas.
 Busch, 35, drives for Haas’ NASCAR team, and this year he will try his hand at single-seater racing, driving for former Formula 1 driver Michael Andretti’s team at the fabled Indy 500.
 But the Associated Press has quoted him as ruling out a Formula 1 foray, despite his close ties to Haas.
 “My time has passed to be a competitive driver in Formula 1,” he said.
 “But a test session?
 I’d jump [at] that every time.”
 Busch warned that Haas is “serious” about his new Formula 1 adventure.
 “You just don’t drop $40 million on a wind tunnel and not think that you’re serious about racing,” he said.
 “It will be an incredible challenge.
 He knows that,” Busch added.
 “We’ve had Michael Andretti, before him was his dad.
 We had Scott Speed as a driver.
 Now we have an (American) owner.
 It will be interesting to see how the driver lineup shapes up.”
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.